 It would appear that the pub was extended into the neighbouring cottage at some point in its early life.
 The cottage is significantly smaller than the corner building, suggesting that the pub was constructed first and the terrace followed later.
+The bay windows of both cottages are probably a later addition.
 You can just see a grocer's store next door to the Beehive Inn.
-The bay windows are probably a later addition.
+When this photograph was taken this shop was run by the elderly Hannah Harbach.

 The Beehive Inn may look like it was a fairly ordinary public house but when it was kept by John and Sarah Perks during the Victorian period it was a place of high repute.
 Despite its relatively small size, the couple hosted a wide range of gatherings and meetings.
 For example, on Easter Monday in 1850 members of the "Industry" Lodge of the Wolverhampton order of Odd Fellows, met at the Beehive Inn, in which they partook in their annual feast.
 Sarah Perks had to cater for more than fifty members but the evening was a tremendous success.
 Mrs. Perks was a dab hand at staging such functions and, as a result, two clubs with about 120 members, held their meetings and events at the Beehive Inn.

 The Beehive Inn had a liquor vault, club room and brewhouse.
 Although, the building plan of the Beehive Inn dates from 1903, little had changed from the days when John and Sarah Perks operated the business.
 The couple also owned a piece of land opposite the pub.
 There was a quoits bed for the entertainment of customers and no doubt the Beehive Inn had a team in a local league.
 The plot of land also featured piggeries and fowl pens.